-Progressive web apps take traditional web sites/applications — with all of the advantages the web brings — and adds a number of features that give them the many of the same user experience advantages as native apps.
+Progressive web apps (PWAs) take traditional web sites/applications — with all of the advantages the web brings — and add a number of features that give them many of the user experience advantages of native apps.
 This set of docs tells you all you need to know.

 - Client-side storage — a lengthy guide showing how and when to use web storage, IndexedDB, and service workers.

 - Using service workers — a more in-depth guide covering the Service Worker API.

 - Using IndexedDB — the fundamentals of IndexedDB, explained in detail.

 - Using the Web Storage API — the Web storage API made simple.

 - Instant Loading Web Apps with An Application Shell Architecture — a guide to using the App Shell coding pattern to create apps that load quickly.

 - Using the Push API — learn the essentials behind the Web Push API.

 - Using the Notifications API — web notifications in a nutshell.